boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

 This functionality allows an asset owner to _import_ a secret to the system.
 The imported secret is stored both locally and remotely at the key server.

 Input:
+- Client input:
     - `user_credentials`, which consists of credentials for use in opening [authenticated sessions](systems-architecture.md#networking).
         - `account_name`, bytes that represent the asset owner's human-memorable account information, e.g., email address; and
         - `password`, bytes that represent the asset owner's human-memorable secret authentication information.
     - `secret`, the secret that is being imported, which is of the form ``len || secret_material``, where `len` is 1 byte that represents the length of the secret material `secret_material` in bytes.
+- Server input: none.

 Output:
+- Client output:
     - `key_id`, a 128-bit unique identifier representing a key, computed as the (possibly truncated) output of `Hash` over user and scheme parameters and a randomly generated salt.
+- Server output:
+    - A success indicator.

 Protocol:
 1. The client: